aws/Trusted-Advisor-Tools/README.md

 Please note that this is a just an example of how to setup automation with Trusted Advisor, Cloudwatch and Lambda.
 We recommend testing it and tailoring to your envirnment before using in your production envirnment.

 ### License
-The Classic load balancer to Application load balancer copy utility is licensed under the Apache 2.0 License.
+Trusted Advisor Tools is licensed under the Apache 2.0 License.